Henry Benyon

 Benyon lived at Ufton Court during his father's lifetime.
 He was a captain in the Berkshire Yeomanry during World War I, serving in Egypt.
 At home, he served as High Sheriff of Berkshire in 1925 and was the Lord Lieutenant from 28 March 1945 until his death in 1959.
 He was also a Berkshire County Councillor.
 He had inherited his father's estates – as well as the patronage of St Mark's Church, Englefield and St Peter's Church, De Beauvoir Town, Hackney – in 1935 and was created a baronet, of Englefield in the Royal County of Berkshire on 8 July 1958.

-In 1915 he married Violet Eveline, daughter of Sir Cuthbert Edgar Peek, but left no heirs-male and Englefield passed to his second cousin-once-removed, William Richard Shelley.
-He enjoyed hunting and shooting.
+In 1915, he married Violet Eveline, daughter of Sir Cuthbert Edgar Peek.
+Sir Henry Benyon died on 15 June 1959, aged 74, but left no heirs-male and Englefield passed to his second cousin-once-removed, William Richard Shelley.

-Benyon died on 15 June 1959, aged 74.